Care away from home

 - A home providing nursing care is likely to be suitable if the person with dementia has difficulty moving, has continence problems or nursing care needs.

-Factsheet 476, Selecting a care home, explains what to look for when choosing a care home.
+Our factsheet, 'Care homes: When is the right time and who decides?', explains what to look for when choosing a care home.

 The Regulation and Quality Improvement Authority (RQIA) regulates all care providers in Northern Ireland, including care homes and care delivered in the person’s home.
 Lists of care providers and inspection reports are available.
 (See ‘Other useful organisations’ for contact details.)